 At Ambrose, we understand that making the decision to further your education through graduate studies is an investment personally, professionally, and financially.
 The Doctor of Occupational Therapy (OTD) staff are here to guide you through the process, ask the right questions, and provide the important answers you'll need to put you on the path to success.

-As you prepare to apply, the OTD Application Guide (pdf) is a helpful checklist in addition to the Prerequisite Coursework.
-The accordions below will provide you with all you need to know to begin a smooth and efficient application process, and know that you can call us at anytime with questions you may have.
+As you prepare to apply, the download the OTD Application Guide (pdf) and review the Prerequisite Coursework.
+The accordions below provide all you need to begin a smooth and efficient application process, and know that you can call us at any time with questions you may have.

 For several consecutive years, 100% of our Occupational Therapy graduates passed the National Board for Certification in Occupational Therapy on their first try.
 The national pass percentage is 85% (2016 data).

 Applications for the upcoming cohort of occupational therapy students will be accepted upon the opening of the OTCAS cycle (usually in July/August) through December 1st of each year.
 Applications received by December 1st are given priority; however, applications will be accepted until the class is filled.
 Applicants can request to be a part of an early decision admissions cycle, if qualified, by meeting a September 15th deadline.
 A limited number of early decision spaces are available.
 An early decision applicant will automatically be considered in the general admissions cycle if they are not accepted early.

 Applicants can qualify to participate in an early interview and decision process that will fill up to 15 seats in the incoming OTD class.
 To be considered for early admissions, applicants must have submitted a complete application and have a minimum pre-requisite GPA of a 3.4 or be affiliated with St. Ambrose as an alum or degree seeking student.

 General Admissions Decision: Application Deadline December 1st